 - Suicidal thoughts or actions

 Methadone withdrawal can be dangerous or life-threatening.
-Quitting cold turkey without the medical supervision and care of doctors can be painful, dangerous and ineffective.
-Even after a person successfully endures this detox phase, he or she will face a challenging struggle when it comes to overcoming the psychological aspects of the disease.
+Quitting cold turkey without the medical supervision and care of doctors can be painful and ineffective.
+Even after a person successfully moves past physical detox, psychological addiction and withdrawal symptoms can challenge recovery.
+The psychological aspects of the disease need to be acknowledged, understood and treated for lasting recovery.

 The Safe Way to Ease Methadone Withdrawal Symptoms

-The only safe way to ease the symptoms of methadone withdrawal is through medically supervised detox services in which a patient is closely monitored by addiction treatment staff and symptoms are addressed as they arise.
+The only safe way to ease the symptoms of methadone withdrawal is through medically supervised detox services.
+Medical healthcare professionals and addiction treatment staff will make sure symptoms are addressed as they arise and that patient safety and comfort is always a priority.

 Beyond Methadone Withdrawal to Lasting Addiction Recovery